See why thousands of patients choose our centers as their preferred destination for ongoing care, including Cimzia Injection treatments.

 - Crohn’s Disease: Crohn’s disease is an Inflammatory Bowel Disease.
 Although Crohn’s disease can affect any part of the GI tract, it typically affects the ileum (small bowel) and a section of the colon (large bowel).

-- Ankylosing Spondylitis (AS): People with AS frequently experience swelling, stiffness, and chronic pain in their low back.
+- Ankylosing Spondylitis (AS): People with ankylosing spondylitis frequently experience swelling, stiffness, and chronic pain in their low back.

 - Inflammatory Arthritis: Individuals with non-radiographic axial spondyloarthristis (nr-axSpA) have the same symptoms as those with AS.
 However, any inflammation in the lower spine is undetectable on X-rays.